 Thursday, September 2, 2021

 Thursday, July 8, 2021

 This is our first big foreign rights sale and I couldn't be happier.

 The novel asks some big questions – like, what does it mean to be human?
 It delves into the moral issues of genetic engineering and cloning and would be a fun book to read and discuss in schools.

 Thanks so much to Lindsey Carmichael for hosting me on her blog so that I can talk about science fiction and how it is perfectly suited for tackling big questions like, "What does it mean to be human?"

-Cloning Miranda is available in ebook and print.
+The 2023 author edition of Cloning Miranda is available in Kindle and print.

 Sunday, August 30, 2020